danrichmond/facerecognition-security/README.md

 --- startCamera.py ---
 This is the heart of the prototype.
 It initiates the camera modual which takes a photo every two seconds - this is expensive in terms of API calls so I would like it to only take photos when motion is detected.
 It then sends each image to the Kairos API and analyzes the results.
 If a face is detected and recognized, the subjects name is printed out and appended to the RecognitionLog.log file in the logs directory.
 If a face is detected and not recognized by the API, the program immediately sends you an email with the unknown subjects image.
 The email is sent through a simple SMPT protocol client - smtplib.
 Information is also printed and appended to the RecognitionLog.log file.
 It also saves the image in the UnidentifiedPeople directory.
 When no face is detected, no actions are taken.

+--- More programs in the tools directory ---